luckeiros/ticket-api/README.md

 `EventFragment` extends from `BaseFragment`.
 It observe the states emitted from `EventViewModel` and update the view accordingly.
 It also has a Pagination RecyclerView Listener.

+### Image Treatment

+`ImageType` is an enum class which finds the best "match" between the images provided by the API and the device size.
+It compares each size and choose the best option to put into the image space.
+It's used in the Adapter during the ViewHolder bind.

+### ViewBinding

+`ActivityViewBinding` and `FragmentViewBinding` has delegates that simplifies the way to instantiate ViewBinding and also has a delegate in charge of removing the instance of the binding when onDestroy() is called, avoiding memory leaks.

 ### Unit Test

 `EventViewModelTest` tests the different scenarios/states of the ViewModel.
 It uses Coroutines to run tests on its blocks and also the MockK library to mock the necessary.